spotinst/spotctl/README.md

 ## Documentation

-If you're new to Spotinst and want to get started, please checkout our [Getting Started](https://api.spotinst.com/getting-started-with-spotinst/) guide, available on the [Spotinst Documentation](https://api.spotinst.com/) website.
+If you're new to Spot and want to get started, please checkout our [Getting Started](https://help.spot.io/getting-started-with-spotinst/) guide, available on the [Spot Documentation](https://help.spot.io/) website.

 ## Examples